-By Terri Sorensen, President, Friends of the Children
+By Terri Sorensen, president of Friends of the Children

 Nationwide, 84.1 percent of our youth graduate high school.
 Obtaining a high school diploma or a GED has consistently shown to lift families and communities out of poverty, giving them access to better jobs, living wages, economic freedom and upward social mobility.

-However, there are still significant gaps with low-income students and this directly impacts the youth we serve.
-According to the most recent GradNation report by the America’s Promise Alliance, 16 states have actually seen the graduation rate gap between low-income students and their more affluent peers increase.
+However, there are still significant gaps with low-income students, and this directly impacts the youth we serve.
+According to the most recent GradNation report by America’s Promise Alliance, 16 states have actually seen the graduation rate gap between low-income students and their more affluent peers increase.

 According to the GradNation report, young people who do not graduate high school are more likely to be unemployed, become involved in the criminal justice system, earn less income, have worse health and have a lower life expectancy.
 They are also less likely to be civically engaged and require more social services.